Dr. Charles Bolyard

 Ph.D.
 Indiana University, Bloomington

-In addition to standard and honors sections of Introduction to Philosophy and Critical Thinking, Professor Bolyard regularly teaches higher-level courses focusing on Medieval Philosophy, Ancient Philosophy, Self and Identity, and the Problem of Universals.
+In addition to standard and honors sections of Introduction to Philosophy and Critical Thinking, Professor Bolyard regularly teaches higher-level courses focusing on Medieval Philosophy, Ancient Philosophy, Hellenistic Philosophy, Self and Identity, and the Problem of Universals.
 He also co-directs a summer study abroad program in Greece, which is offered every other year.
+He was the Carl Harter Distinguished Teacher for the College of Arts and letters for 2011-2012.

 Later Medieval Metaphysics: Ontology, Language, and Logic, co-edited with Rondo Keele.
 (Fordham University Press, 2013).